-Let’s go back to our food pantry example again.
+Let’s go back to our food pantry example.

 While you’re out working and serving those meals, ask your benefactors if they would be interested in answering a few questions or providing a quote about your organization.

-Their responses are powerful testimonials that you can use to show donors the impact of every donation.
+Their responses are powerful testimonials that can help show the impact of every donation.
 Consider how a donor would feel after reading this:

-“Things have been especially rough this year and it’s amazing to know there are people out there making sure my children and I know where we can find our next meal when there’s not enough money for food.”
+“Things have been especially rough this year, and it’s amazing to know there are people out there making sure my children and I know we don’t have to worry about our next meal.”

 Invite them to put their dollars to work.